 Does vinegar kill bed bugs?
-Bed bug infestations have seen an increase in the use of natural bed bug remedies like essential oil for bed bugs.
-Among those in common use is vinegar.
+Bed bug infestations have seen an increase in natural bed bug remedies like essential oil for bed bugs.
+Among those in everyday use is vinegar.

 However, research has shown that vinegar can be used as a pesticide because of its acidic properties.
-Also the antibacterial properties of vinegar makes it an ideal substance for dissipating unwanted smells.
+Also, the antibacterial properties of vinegar make it an ideal substance for dissipating unwanted smells.

 - Vinegar kills bed bugs by contact.
 So, you might have to spray directly on them to achieve good results.
 When sprayed on bed bugs, the acid in vinegar shocks the nervous system and disrupts the PH level causing the insect to die.